 Description Retrieves all database roles (both fixed and custom) from one or more SQL Server databases, returning detailed role information for security audits and compliance reporting.
 This function examines the roles collection in each accessible database, allowing you to identify custom roles, exclude built-in fixed roles, or focus on specific roles by name.

 Description This function enumerates the membership of database roles, showing which users and nested roles belong to each role.
 Essential for security audits, permission troubleshooting, and compliance reporting, it reveals the complete role hierarchy within your databases.
-By default, system users are excluded to focus on business-relevant accounts, but you can include them for comprehensive security reviews.

 Description Retrieves all database user accounts from one or more databases, showing their associated server logins, authentication types, and access states.
 This function is essential for security audits, user access reviews, and compliance reporting where you need to see who has database-level access and how their accounts are configured.